 Wash your hands thoroughly before touching the procedure area.
 Blot gently the day of procedure, especially the first hour following the service.
 Blotting off these fluids is critical to beautiful results and optimum color retention.
 If these fluids are allowed to remain on the tattooed area and accumulate, you will experience heavier scabbing which pulls out the pigment, and results in light patchy spots and unevenness of color.
-If you have eyebrow hair, make sure you’re getting beyond the hair and actually blotting the tattooed skin.
-Same instructions for eyeliner procedures.
-Make sure you are getting beyond the lashes and blotting the skin.
+For brow procedures: If you have eyebrow hair, make sure you’re getting beyond the hair and actually blotting the tattooed skin.
+For eyeliner procedures: Make sure you are getting beyond the lashes and blotting the skin.
 This can be a tender area to blot, but it is important that you do.
 Cool packs (not frozen) may be used to help reduce swelling.
 If needed, cool the area for 10 minutes on and 10 minutes off.
 Cooling the area is most beneficial for the first 24 hours.
 Sleeping slightly elevated may also help in the reduction of swelling.

 Use a mild, non-foaming sensitive skin cleanser to wash the procedure area once before bed.
 This removes any surfactants and possible cross contamination from the day.
 Splash to rinse and gently pat completely dry.
 While there is still scabbing, take short cool showers when necessary and keep the bathroom ventilated to avoid causing steam buildup.
 Keep your face out of the water while showering.
 If you get splashed, immediately pat dry.